Vivecboots/Jobofcron/README.md

   recorded outcomes, and the next scheduled submissions.
 - **Job search** – run SerpAPI-backed Google searches (or upload saved JSON responses) and Craigslist scrapes, focusing on company-owned application flows.
-  Filter results by match score, preview descriptions inline, capture Craigslist contact emails, export CSV/JSON payloads, and batch-queue multiple postings in one click.
+  Filter results by match score, sort by recency or company, preview descriptions inline, capture Craigslist contact emails, export CSV/JSON payloads, and batch queue multiple postings in one click.
+Blacklisted employers are hidden and duplicate matches are highlighted before you queue them.
 - **Job analysis** – paste descriptions, view visual match scores, capture follow-up questions, and queue promising postings for automation.
 - **Documents** – generate resumes and cover letters from templates or OpenAI,